Reverse Mortgage Interest Rates in Australia

 Although higher than traditional mortgage rates, Reverse Mortgages are designed for long-term financial security, not short-term lending.

-KEY FACT: Loan comparison is extremely difficult because each lender operates differently, and most of their eligibility criteria is not publicly available.
+KEY FACT: Reverse Mortgage loan comparison is extremely difficult because each lender operates differently, and most of their eligibility criteria is not publicly available.
 Seniors First research identified over 150 points of difference between just the top four lenders, across product features, eligibility criteria (credit policies), and post-settlement loan procedures.

 How to Minimise the